 Wagner’s words pretty much sum up my super positive impressions after a recent trip to Genoa.
 What an atmospheric place!
 This charming port town is all about intriguing dark alleys (the so-called carrugi) oozing history and traditions, and magnificent palaces that remind of Genoa’s glorious past as a Maritime Republic.
-What I found particularly fascinating is how modernity found its way through Genoa’s history and is now closely intertwined with it, as seen for example in the overpass rising over the ancient port:
+What I found particularly fascinating is how modernity found its way through Genoa’s history and is now closely intertwined with it, as seen for example in this huge overpass rising right over the ancient port:

 Day 1 in Genoa: deep dive into the city’s splendid past

 I started my adventure in Genova from Piazza della Vittoria, one of the city’s biggest squares, just a few steps from Brignole train station.
 Just behind its grandiose Victory Arch, you’ll see a grandiose staircase where Columbus’s three legendary caravels are recreated with beautiful flowers.
 Then head to Via XX Settembre, Genoa’s main shopping hub, lined with old porticoes that house pretty cafès and modern retail stores.
-What I found particularly fascinating are the architectural details, from the beautiful mosaic flooring to striped arches and surprising facades.
+What I found particularly fascinating are the architectural details, from the beautiful mosaic flooring to the striped arches and surprising facades.

 Via XX Settembre will take you to Piazza De Ferrari, Genoa’s main square.
 At its center stands a large fountain while its entire perimeter is surrounded by glorious buildings: Palazzo della Nuova Borsa (the new stock exchange), Palazzo Ducale, Palazzo della Ragione (the seat of the regional authorities) and the famous Carlo Felice Theatre.
 There are also several cafés where you can have a drink and indulge in some people watching.